x0bd/x0bd/README.md

 - 👋 Hi, I’m Tino
-- 👀 I’m interested in web development
+- 👀 I’m interested in web development and engineering intelligence
-- 🌱 I’m currently learning react and node.js
+- 🌱 I’m currently learning tensorflow
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...